 Extensive readings in the Bible with reference to literary values.
 First semester: the Old Testament, exclusive of the Wisdom Books.
 Second semester: the Wisdom Books and the New Testament.
+1946-47 and alternate years.

 119-120.
 AMERICAN LITERATURE.
 3 credits each semester.